ioannad/jeffrey/README.md

 **fancy-labels/** is not included here, but you can produce it from package `:jeffrey.labelmaker` with the command `(make-fancy-labels`).
 Please wait for the next update to use this.

 **Howard-Rubin-data/** contains the files from the Consequences of the Axiom of Choice Project, which were kindly provided by Prof. Paul Howard.
+The file `FORMSNUM.TEX` is not meant to be compiled as a `tex` file, it is only there to be parsed by CGraph to create the fancy labels.
+You can see a list of the form numbers and their statements (aka the fancy labels) [on the CGraph website](https://cgraph.inters.co/names-and-statements).

 **complexity issues**
 I have made some small steps to improve the original brute force algorithm for calculating the predicates.
 The biggest difference was made by memoising with the addition of the `*jeff-matrix*`.
 A 7%-25% improvement (SBCL and CCL respectively, at the time of testing, on Debian in my thinkpad x201) was achieved by changing the double loop of `(graph-implies-not-p Y X)` to three single loops (finding destinations of nil edges of ancestors of Y, finding descendants of X, and intersecting these two lists).